smllrd/smllrd.github.io/_posts/2016-08-15-style-test.md

 ---
-layout: post
-title: "A Full and Comprehensive Style Test"
-description: "Test post for style"
-date: 2016-08-15
+title: "Another test entry"
+header:
+  image:
+categories:
+  - test
+tags:
-tags: test, style
+  - style
-comments: true
+  - layout
 ---

 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.